Get Strong: A Beginner’s Guide To Strength Training

 Although lifting weights could possibly make you weigh more (since muscle is heavier than fat), it can help you get toned.
 That means you may look slimmer and likely fit into a smaller clothing size.

 And, you don’t have to spend all day at the gym to get in a solid weight lifting workout.
 In fact, any amount you do is good for you.
 Unlike cardio, strength training builds muscle mass, which boosts your resting metabolism.
 That means you’ll burn more calories even when you’re not working out.
-The Centers for Disease Control and Prevention recommends all adults perform muscle-strengthening activities, involving all major muscle groups, twice per week.
+The Centers for Disease Control and Prevention recommends all adults perform muscle-strengthening activities, involving all major muscle groups, at least twice a week.

 Here are a few more reasons you might want to pick up the dumbbells: